salexkidd/box/_sources/docs/api/importlib.rst

 box.importlib
 =============

-Library adds some new functionalitu to standard importlib module.
+Library adds some new functionality to standard importlib module.

 .. automodule:: box.importlib
    :members: